-If you’re a first timer, you can’t really skip this architectural marvel which is also the world’s tallest building.
+If you’re a first timer, you can’t really skip the architectural marvel that is the Burj Khalifa, which is also the world’s tallest building.
 While a selfie against this mammoth structure is a must for any Dubai trip, you can also pay a visit to its stunning observation decks on the 124th and 148th levels.
 A swift elevator ride, a multimedia presentation on Dubai’s past, and of course, the most striking city skyline views are all part of this experience.

 - The Dubai Mall

 The world’s biggest shopping mall is beyond a shopping haven with over 1200 outlets.
 It’s also one of the region’s ultimate leisure destinations with attractions including Dubai Aquarium and Underwater Zoo, KidZania, VR Park, and Dubai Ice Rink.
 And one free yet massively spellbinding attractions that you should not miss here is the Dubai Fountain Show which shoots out water at astounding heights in tune to awe-inspiring music and light.

 Get ready to step back in time as you enter the Old Dubai which is a complete contrast to the city’s modern districts.